-Table #3 - Naltrexone Dispensing or Personally Furnishing, 2020 Number of prescribers who issued a prescription or personally furnished the drug 4,745 Number of patients to whom the drug was dispensed or personally furnished
+Table #3 - Naltrexone Dispensing or Personally Furnishing, 2021 Number of prescribers who issued a prescription or personally furnished the drug 5,625 Number of patients to whom the drug was dispensed or personally furnished

-Table #4 - Average Quantity of Naltrexone Dispensed or Personally Furnished\+,2020

-Average successive of the dward dispersed new processivities or furnished of one time (new 115 70 tablets) Average quantity of the drug dispensed per prescription or furnished at one time (50mg

-Average quantity of the drug dispensed per prescription or furnished at one time (mg extended-release powder) 115.72
+Table #4 - Average Quantity of Naltrexone Dispensed or Personally Furnished, 2021 Average quantity of the drug dispensed per prescription or furnished at one time (50mg tablets) 30.06 Average quantity of the drug dispensed per prescription or furnished at one time (mg extended-release powder)

-\Federal patient privacy rules prohibit the reporting of drugs used to treat substance use disorder that are personally furnished by prescribers to OARRS.
+^{}Federal patient privacy rules prohibit the reporting of drugs used to treat substance use disorder that are personally furnished by prescribers to OARRS.
 The figures listed represent naltrexone dispensed by pharmacies to Ohio patients.